Contextualized Representations Using Textual Encyclopedic Knowledge: Discussion

 For 75\% of the examples in the TriviaQA Wikipedia development set where our approach outperforms the context-only baselines, the answer string is mentioned in the background text.
-A qualitative analysis of these examples indicates that the retrieved background information typically falls into two categories -- (a) where the background helps disambiguate between multiple answer candidates by providing partial pieces of information missing from the original context, and (b) where the background sentences help by providing a more direct, yet redundant, phrasing of the information need compared to the original context.
-Figure ~\ref{fig:analysis_examples} provides examples of each category.
+A qualitative analysis of these examples indicates that the retrieved background information typically falls into two categories -- (a) where the background helps disambiguate between multiple answer candidates by providing partial pieces of information missing from the original context, and (b) where the background sentences help by providing a redundant but more direct phrasing of the information need compared to the original context.
+Figure~\ref{fig:analysis_examples} provides examples of each category.

-Note that even when the retrieved background contains the answer string, our model uses the background only to refine representations of the candidate answers in the original document context, as possible answer positions in the background are not considered in our model formulation.
-This highlights the strength of an encoder with full cross-attention between RC-contexts and background knowledge; this encoder is able to build representations for, and consider possible answers in all document passages, while integrating knowledge from multiple pieces of external textual evidence.
+Even when the retrieved background contains the answer string, our model uses the background only to refine representations of the candidate answers in the original document context; possible answer positions in the background are not considered in our model formulation.
+This highlights the strength of an encoder with full cross-attention between RC-contexts and background knowledge.
+The encoder is able to build representations for, and consider possible answers in all document passages, while integrating knowledge from multiple pieces of external textual evidence.

 The exact form of background knowledge is dependent on the retrieval function.
-We have shown that contextualizing the input with textual background knowledge, especially after suitable pretraining, improves state of the art methods even with simple entity linking and \emph{ngram}-match retrieval functions.
-We hypothesize that more sophisticated retrieval methods could further significantly improve performance (by for example, prioritizing for more complementary information).
+Our results have shown that contextualizing the input with textual background knowledge, especially after suitable pretraining, improves state of the art methods even with simple entity linking and \emph{ngram}-match retrieval functions.
+We hypothesize that more sophisticated retrieval methods could further significantly improve performance (for example, by prioritizing for more complementary information).